 Kubernetes-Native Design

-Built for K8s from the ground up, Obot fits naturally into existing cloud-native infrastructure.
-Teams with Kubernetes expertise deploy without learning new orchestration paradigms.
+Built for Kubernetes from the ground up, Obot fits naturally into existing cloud-native infrastructure.
+Teams with Kubernetes expertise can deploy using familiar orchestration patterns.

 Key Features